DUI Conviction Consequences in Florida

 After a DUI arrest, you may feel:

 When you make a mistake like DUI, it can feel like the world is judging you.
 Sometimes, friends and family members don’t want to hear your side of the story.
 A criminal conviction of any kind can put a strain on the relationships in your life.

 Fighting For Your Future

 If you are facing DUI charges, you need to take action.
 The best way to avoid these consequences is to work with an experienced DUI attorney.
 At Hager & Schwartz, P.A., our attorneys have extensive experience handling DUI cases.
 We’ll do everything in our power to get your case dismissed and keep your record clean.
-Call us today at (954) 840-8713 to set up a free consultation with our Broward County defense attorneys.
+Call us today at (954) 840-8713 to set up an immediate consultation with our Broward County defense attorneys.